 Finally, it is a good idea to introduce healthy nutritional supplements to your dog’s diet.
 Truthfully, most store-bought canine foods do not have sufficient vitamins and minerals to meet your dog's daily needs.
 Hence, the need for additional supplements.

-In the case of immune-boosting powers specifically, there are a number of supplements you can implement in your dog's diet.
+In the case of immune support specifically, there are a number of supplements you can add to your dog's diet.

-When it comes to immunity, an amazing immune system booster for dogs is the almighty probiotic.
+The almighty probiotic may help support a healthy immune system..
 More than likely, you have used probiotics yourself, maybe even eaten yogurt with healthy "active cultures".

 Remember when we were talking about your dog’s microbiome?
 Probiotics are your dog's microbiome knight in shining armor riding upon a shiny white steed.
 To enumerate, probiotics are chock-full of healthy bacteria that:

 With the onslaught of the popularity of canine probiotics, you have more options than ever when shopping for Fifi.
-Keep in mind that it is important to select a probiotic that is all-natural, made exclusively for canines, and free of added preservatives, sugar, or wheat.
+Keep in mind that it is important to select a probiotic that is made with natural ingredients, designed exclusively for canines, and free of added preservatives, sugar, or wheat.

 Here at PetHonesty, we are pleased to offer a canine probiotic that meets (and exceeds!) these necessary standards.
 Our Probiotic Chews contain an unparalleled 6 billion CFU's (colony-forming units), which is double the amount of most other brands.
 Better yet, the PetHonesty Probiotic Chews have the added nutritional benefits of enzymes, inulin, and pumpkin.
 Finally, they come in a tasty treat your dog will love!